dodevops/confluence-outdated/README.md

 A table of maintainers for pages.

-- PagePattern: A regular expression that is matched against the document title
+- PagePattern: A regular expression that is matched against the full document path.
+Parent pages are separated through a "/".
 - Maintainer: The user that should receive all notifications for pages matching this pattern

 ### Panel "Notification Template"